7irelo/andromeda-asp-api/README.md

 # Andromeda ASP.NET Core API

 Welcome to the Andromeda ASP.NET Core API!
 This project serves as the backend for Andromeda, a social media platform.
 It provides a set of RESTful endpoints to manage users, friendships, posts, likes, comments, tags, notifications, products, product likes, product comments, product tags, chats, and messages.
-The API uses JWT for authentication and PostgreSQL as the database.
+The API uses JWT for authentication and Neo4j and Redis as the databases.

 ## Table of Contents